ernest-mm/Tic-Tac-Toe/README.md

 ***To anyone who might be reading this code:***

 *This was my first programming project outside of courses and algorithmic exercises.
-The code is not well-written, and I am aware that there are many areas for improvement.
+There are many areas for improvement.
 I appreciate your understanding and patience.*

 ## Screenshots